qxf2/qxf2-page-object-model/Readme.md

 	-n 	used to run tests in parallel					E.g: python -m pytest -n 3 -v (This will run three tests in parallel) --tesults 	used to report test results to tesults			E.g: python -m pytest test_example_form.py --tesults Y(This will report test report to tesults)

+	--interactivemode_flag	used to run the tests interactively __Note:__ If your running the test on git bash for windows please make sure to set your bash aliash by adding the following command to bash_rc `alias python='winpty python.exe'`         E.g:  python -m pytest tests/test_example_form.py --interactivemode_flag Y(This will give the user a menu of different choices allowing the user to pick their desired configuration to run the test)

 b)python tests/test_example_form.py (can also be used to run standalone test)

 c)python tests/test_example_form.py --browser Chrome (to run against chrome)